MineCode-Devs/DevMine/README.md

 # DevMine
 The new mcpe software that does not use pm code base!

+## IMPORTANT NOTICE:
+For the purpose of this Beta Program, the yml and properties files are already pasted.
+When it becomes stable, we will remove them.

 # Why is it called DevMine?
 Simply because you need to understand php in order to convert PocketMine plugins into DevMine plugins!